 The Certified Dental Assisting Program (distance) is offered on a part time self - paced basis.

 Students must be working/volunteering clinically for a minimum of two days (14 hours) per week as a clinical dental assistant in a general practice dental office for the duration of their studies.
 This is confirmed by the department on a regular basis throughout the program.
 The curriculum is designed to include in-office clinical experiences which reinforce and enhance the course content.

-Theory courses are presented by the MOODLE learning management system with learning activities, self - assessments, study questions and assignments.
-The courses are completed through independent study with instructor support via telephone, skype MOODLE or e-mail.
+Theory courses are presented by the learning management system with learning activities, self - assessments, study questions and assignments.
+The courses are completed through independent study with instructor support via telephone, learning management system or email.